top of page

 • Love Offering of the MN Conference of the United Methodist Church - an annual project which supports various service programs in MN, the USA, and overseas

-In 2023 we began supporting the work of two missionaries in SE Asia who are serving the people of that region.
+• 2023: We supported the work of two missionaries in SE Asia who are serving the people of that region.

 bottom of page